elebihan/gobjectogen/README.rst

   --align-pointer=name \
   --indent-preprocessor

+Additional tools are available:

-Another tool is available for generating source/header code for accessing a property of an object: `gobjectaccessor`.
+- `gobjectaccessor` generates source/header code for accessing a property of an object.

-.. vim: ft=rst
+- `genumogen` generates source code for a GLib enumeration, as well of its gtk-doc.